Art exhibits and gallery openings in Fairfield County

 Historical

-Taking the Cure, through Nov.
-17, Westport Historical Society, 25 Avery Pl., Westport.
-Exhibit casts a lens on the social management of mental illness.
-Vision & Dignity: The Art of George Hand Wright, through Nov.
-17. Becoming Westport, on view through June 30, 2020.
-Info: westporthistory.org.

 The New Canaan Museum and Historical Society, 13 Oenoke Ridge, New Canaan.
-Northeast Waterscapes: Artists Explore Oceans, Rivers, Harbors features 62 paintings showing the drama, danger, beauty and power of water through Dec.
-14. Dede Bartlett Presents: The Stories Behind Our Heirlooms discusses the historic value of antiques and other objects in our home, Nov.
-12, 11:30-2 p.m., $40 luncheon, call for reservations.
-Hours vary so call the historical society to confirm.
+NORTHEAST WATERSCAPES: Artists Explore Oceans, Rivers, Harbors features 62 paintings showing the drama, danger, beauty and power of water.
+Nov.
+1 through Dec.
+14. Painting Water: A Presentation by Artist T. M. Nicholas, Nov.
+19 at 6:30 pm.
+Members free/ all others $5.
 Info: nchistory.org.

 Norwalk Historical Society Museum, 141 East Ave., Norwalk.
 Info: norwalkhistoricalsociety.org or 203-846-0525.